willhuff0/music_server/music_shared/docs/documentation.md

 #### Worker

 The class mainly deals with Dart's threading system.
-To avoid common multithreading related bugs, Dart doesn't allow shared memory between threads (yet).
-Which is why, I assume, they call threads Isolates.
-To exchange information messages have to be sent over ports, which can be a pain, and is why I keep all of that logic out of mind in these classes.
+To avoid common multithreading related bugs, Dart doesn't allow shared memory between threads (yet) which is why, I assume, they call threads Isolates.
+To exchange information, messages have to be sent over ports which can be a pain and is why I keep all of that logic out of mind in these classes.

 ```dart
 class WorkerManager {